williamdemeo/logic-seminar-spring2018/PITCHME.md

 +++

 <p class="fragment">
-No one questions the utility of computer programs on the grounds that we it's easier and faster to write programs in pseudo-code on paper.</p>
+No one questions the utility of computer programs on the grounds that it's easier to handwrite programs on paper in pseudo-code.</p>

 <p class="fragment fade-left">
 <a style="color:#e7ad52">*programs written on paper cannot be executed*</a>